pcdv/jocket/README.md

 Status
 ------

-Jocket is young and still under development.
-It has been tested only on Linux.

 Current benchmarks show a 10-100x performance improvement when compared to a standard socket.

 The following chart displays the RTT latency (in microseconds) between two processes: